- What is the new attendance sheet policy?

 When are provider checks mailed out?

-Checks are mailed out on the 10th working day of the month.
+Checks are mailed out on the 15th calendar day of the month.

 When are attendance sheets due?

-Attendance sheets are due by the 5th working day of the following month child care occurred.
+Attendance sheets are due by the 5th calendar day of the following month child care occurred.

 Does the 4Cs license child care providers?